BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

         "GroupId": "sg-xxxxxxxxxxxxxxxxx"
     }

 If you get an error that reads ''aws: error: argument --vpc-id: expected one argument'', it probably means that your EX003_VPC environment variable is not set.
-You can retreive the VPC ID value by running
+You can retreive the VPC ID value by running the following command:

 .. code-block::